-I want to share with you several reasons why we believe CDU is a great place for you to study and learn, and a unique place to learn and thrive.
-At CDU we are committed to enrolling a diverse group of students to be trained as future health professional leaders - leaders who will learn about important life-changing events such as social justice, cultural diversity education, comparative health disparities, experiential education and underserved community engagement.
-All here at CDU.
+I want to share several reasons why we believe CDU is a great place for you to study and learn, and a unique place to learn and thrive even through very difficult times such as the global COVID-19 pandemic.
+At CDU we are committed to enrolling a diverse group of students to be trained as future health professional leaders - leaders who will learn about important and life-changing events and understandings, including social justice, cultural diversity education, comparative health disparities, experiential education and underserved community engagement.
+All of these under the CDU Advantage framework.